sista-ai/ai-assistant-react/README.md

 }
 ```

-🎉 Congratulations!
-Almost done.
-Now you can start talking with your app.
-Just press the button and enjoy the experience. 😊👍
+> 🎉 Congrats!
+Press the button, start talking, and enjoy!

 ---